samdoidge/samdoidge.com/_posts/2015-03-12-background-server-ftp-transfer.md

 ---
 layout: post
 title: Background Server FTP Transfer
-comments: True
 description: I had a lot of files to transfer, and little bandwidth in my current location
 tags: [tech]
 ---

-I had a lot of files to transfer, little bandwith from my laptop and limited timed.
-Can I have my server transfering the files in the background?
+I had a lot of files to transfer, little bandwidth from my laptop and limited timed.
+Can I have my server transferring the files in the background?
 Yes.

-My VPS has more bandwith than my current location.
+My VPS has more bandwidth than my current location.
 I needed to FTP the files, a little research and I settled on lftp.
 I use debian-based linux, so `apt-get install lftp` to get the program, and then.
 ```cd``` to my files location.

 If you are in the current directory of your files, you will use the following command: